-Saying that guinea pigs love hay would be an understatement, as a large part of their lives revolves around hay!
-They not only love eating it, but also enjoy playing in it, and even choose to sleep on it.
-Without it, guinea pigs would not be able to lead healthy and happy lives as it's essential to their well-being.
+Saying that guinea pigs love hay would be an understatement, as a large part of their lives revolves around it!
+Hay makes up over 80% of a guinea pig's daily diet and is essential for their digestion, dental health, and mental stimulation.
+Not only do guinea pigs love eating hay, they also like to play in it and sleep on it.
+Without it, piggies wouldn’t be able to lead a healthy and happy life, as it makes up the majority of their diet and it’s essential to their wellbeing.

-But, did you know that not all hay is quite the same?
-Below we break down the difference of some of the most common types of hay that can be fed to guinea pigs.
-Read on to find out more!
+But did you know that not all hay is the same?
+Below, we break down the different types to help you find the best hay for guinea pigs.
+Read on to learn more!

 How much hay should I feed my guinea pig?

-Guinea pigs should be provided with unlimited hay at ALL TIMES.
-Good quality hay makes up 80 - 90% of a guinea pig's diet alongside fresh water, pellets, and a variety of fresh fruit and vegetables.
+Guinea pigs should be provided with unlimited hay at all times.
+For them, hay makes up the bulk of their diet and should never be viewed as a treat.
+In fact, Good quality hay makes up 80 to 90% of a guinea pig's diet alongside fresh water, pellets, and a variety of fresh fruit and vegetables.

 The quality of hay for guinea pigs

-With a guinea pig's diet being made up of mainly hay, it's important to invest in high-quality hay.
-This type is green in colour (with the exception of meadow hay, which is golden), smells fresh, and is dry with no brittle or dust.
-Since dusty hay can cause allergies for both you and your guinea pig.
+With a piggy's diet being made up of mainly hay, it's important to invest in high-quality hay.
+The best hay for guinea pigs is green in colour (with the exception of meadow hay, which is golden), smells fresh, and is dry with no brittle or dust.
+Dusty hay can cause allergies for both you and your guinea pig.
 Hay that's yellow or brown no longer has a high nutritional value.

 When it comes to hay, there are plenty of types to choose from that are safe for your guinea pigs to eat.
 While they're generally all high in fibre, not all hay is equal when it comes to nutrition.